Breast Implant Shifted or Moved? Malposition Correction

 Implant malposition occurs when a breast implant sits in an incorrect position relative to the chest wall and surrounding breast tissue.
 It can develop at any point along the reconstructive journey, sometimes shortly after surgery, sometimes years later.

-Because there is a dynamic relationship between the implant and the surrounding tissue, it is not always immediately obvious whether the issue lies with the implant itself, the tissue envelope, or both.
-A careful in-person evaluation is essential to determine the cause and the most appropriate correction.
+Because there is a dynamic relationship between the implant and the surrounding tissue, it is not always obvious whether the issue lies with the implant itself, the tissue envelope, or both.
+A careful in-person evaluation determines the cause and the right correction.

-What are the types of breast implant malposition?
+What are the four types of implant malposition?

 - Inferior malposition (most common).
 The implant drops too low, creating a "double bubble" appearance with parallel folds beneath the breast, a nipple that appears too high, or a lack of fullness in the upper pole.

 - Lateral malposition ("telemastia").
-The implant shifts toward the armpit, creating a sensation of the implant sitting under the arm and a loss of natural inner cleavage.
+The implant shifts toward the armpit, creating the sensation of an implant sitting under the arm and a loss of natural inner cleavage.

 - Medial malposition ("symmastia").
 The implants migrate toward each other, eliminating the natural sternal border between the breasts.
-More common with submuscular (under the muscle) implant placement.
+More common with submuscular placement.

 - Superior malposition.
 The implant rides too high on the chest wall, contributing to a "waterfall" or "Snoopy" deformity in which the breast tissue hangs below the implant.

 - Pocket modification.
-Adjusting the breast pocket by tightening or releasing the capsule to reposition the implant within the correct boundaries.
+Tightening or releasing the capsule to reposition the implant within correct boundaries.

 - Implant plane change.
-Moving the implant from above the muscle to below, or vice versa, to achieve better support and positioning.
+Moving the implant above or below the muscle for better support and positioning.

 - Mastopexy (breast lift).
-Removing excess breast skin to redrape and reposition the breast tissue around the implant.
+Removing excess skin to redrape the breast tissue around the implant.

 - Biologic or synthetic support.
-Acellular Dermal Matrix (ADM) or specialized synthetic mesh can reinforce the pocket and provide long-term structural support.
+Acellular dermal matrix or specialized mesh to reinforce the pocket for long-term structural support.

-- Conversion to or addition of autologous tissue.
-For patients who want a permanent solution, replacing or augmenting the implant with your own natural tissue (flap reconstruction) eliminates the implant entirely and provides a softer, more natural, lifelong result.
+- Conversion to or addition of your own tissue.
+For a permanent solution, replacing or augmenting the implant with natural tissue eliminates the implant entirely and provides a softer, lifelong result.

 Autologous Breast Reconstruction